Treaty of Perpetual Peace

 The Treaty of Perpetual Peace was signed by James IV of Scotland and Henry VII of England in 1502.
-It agreed to end the intermittent warfare between Scotland and England which had been waged over the previous two hundred years, and, although it failed in this respect, as hostilities continued intermittently throughout the 16th century, it led to the Union of the Crowns 101 years later.
+It agreed to end the intermittent warfare between Scotland and England which had been waged over the previous two hundred years.
+Although it failed in this respect, as hostilities continued intermittently throughout the 16th century, it led to the Union of the Crowns 101 years later.

 Negotiations

 As part of the treaty, a marriage was agreed upon between James IV and Margaret Tudor, the daughter of Henry VII.
 Andrew Forman and the poet William Dunbar were members of the Scottish embassy who negotiated the treaty in London.
 Peace between England and Scotland had already been established by the Treaty of Ayton, brokered by Pedro de Ayala in 1497.
 Apart from the marriage, the treaty sought to outline various rules and processes for administering the English and Scottish borders and prevent local cross-border conflicts from escalating to war.
 The treaty was signed at Richmond Palace on 24 January 1502 by Robert Blackadder, Archbishop of Glasgow, Patrick Hepburn, Earl of Bothwell and Andrew Forman.